nooccarr/customer-upserter/README.md

 ### Configuration file

-The configuration file will define how the user data will be synced into Customer.io.
+The configuration file defines the synchronization process of user data into Customer.io.

 * parallelism - controls the number of API requests to make in parallel
 * userId - chooses the key from the data file to use as the Customer.io user ID